openzfs/openzfs-docs/docs/Getting Started/RHEL-based distro/RHEL 8-based distro Root on ZFS/1-preparation.rst

     DISK=(/dev/disk/by-id/disk1)

 #.
 Choose a primary disk.
 This disk will be used
-   for primary EFI partition and hibernation, default to first disk in the array::
+   for primary EFI partition, default to first disk in the array::

     INST_PRIMARY_DISK=${DISK[0]}